phamao/Project/README.md

 If you wish to begin collecting data from the first song, it is recommended to delete the following files:

+- `cleaned_songs.txt`: This text file tracks all the songs that have already been cleaned so that they will not be cleaned again on subsequent runs.
+If it is not deleted, then some songs will not be formatted properly when you run `clean_songs.txt`, as it believes those songs have already been cleaned.

+- `known_songs.txt`: This text file tracks all the songs that have already been searched so that they will not be searched on subsequent runs.
+If it is not deleted, the search will begin midway through charts.csv, which may or may not cause issues depending on your purposes.

 - `lyrics/*`: Deleting all the files in the `lyrics/` directory will ensure that future searches are actually saving each song.
 If you do not, each file will be overwritten, and it will be harder to confirm if songs are being saved.

 - `20XX/*`: The year directories contain the songs in `known_songs.txt`; therefore, if `known_songs.txt` has been deleted and you wish to run `year_sort.py`, these directores should be empty.